-Personalising your phone
+Personalise your phone

-- Note: Your service provider/network operator may have requested a different order for menu items or the inclusion of different icons in the phone menu.
-Contact your service provider/network operator or Nokia Customer Care for assistance with any features that differ from those described in this guide. - To change the standby mode background image, or what is shown in the screen saver, see Themes - the look of your phone, p.
-'13'. - To customise the ringing tones, see Profiles setting tones, p.
-'12'. - To change shortcuts assigned for the selection keys in the standby mode, select Tools→ Settings→ Phone→ Standby mode→ Left selection key or Right selection key. - To change the shortcuts assigned for the different presses of the Scroll key in the standby mode, see Standby mode, p.
-'97'. - To change the clock shown in the standby mode, select Clock→ Options→ Settings.
-Scroll to Clock type and select Analogue or Digital. - To change the Clock alarm tone, select Clock→ Options→ Settings.
-Scroll to Clock Alarm tone and select a tone. - To change the Calendar alarm tone, select Calendar→ Options→ Settings. - To change the welcome note to an image or animation, select Tools→ Settings→ Phone→ General→ Welcome note or logo. - To assign an individual ringing tone to a contact, select Contacts.
-See p.
-'28'. - To assign a speed dial to a contact, press a numbered key in the standby mode (1 acons is reserved for the voice mailbox), and press ζ.
-Select a contact.
-To change the speed dialling status (pressing and holding a speed dial key in the standby mode) to Off, select Tools→ Settings→ Call→ Speed dialling.
+Note: Your service provider or network operator may have requested a different order for menu items or the inclusion of different icons in the phone menu.
+Contact your service provider or network operator or Nokia Customer Care for assistance with any features that differ from those described in this guide.

+- To change the standby mode background image or what is shown in the screen saver, see 'Change the look of your phone', p.
+14. - To use the standby display for fast access to your most frequently used applications, see 'Active standby mode', p.
+15.

+- To customise the ringing tones, see 'Set tones', p.
+13. - To change the shortcuts assigned for the different presses of the scroll key and selection keys in the standby mode, see 'Standby mode', p.
+86.

+- To change the clock shown in the standby mode, select Clock > Options > Settings > Clock type > Analogue or Digital. - To change the clock alarm tone, select Clock > Options Settings > Clock Alarm tone and a tone. - To change the calendar alarm tone, select Calendar > Options > Settings. - To change the welcome note to an image or animation, select Tools > Settings > Phone > General > Welcome note or logo. - To assign an individual ringing tone to a contact, select Contacts.
+See 'Add ringing tones for contacts', p.
+27. - To assign a speed dial to a contact, press a numbered key in the standby mode (1 ap is reserved for the voice mailbox), and press 3.
+Press Yes, then select a contact. - To rearrange the main menu, in the main menu, select Options > Move, New folder or Move to folder.
+You can move less used applications into folders, and place applications that you use more often into the main menu.
-Fig. 1 Standby mode with a new background image, a new selection key shortcut, UMTS network and Bluetooth activated.

-Section 2 Tip!
-When you are choosing a tone, Tone downloads opens a list of bookmarks.
-You can select a bookmark and start connection to a Web page to download tones.

-To rearrange the main Menu, in the main Menu, select Options→ Move, New folder, or Move to folder.
-You can move less used applications into folders, and place applications that you use more often into the main Menu.

-Profiles - setting tones

-To set and customise the ringing tones, message alert tones, and other tones for different events, environments, or caller groups, press G and select Profiles.
+To set and customise the ringing tones, message alert tones, and other tones for different events, environments, or caller groups, press $\mathfrak{G}$ , and select Tools > Profiles.
 You can see the currently selected profile at the top of the display in the standby mode.
 If the General profile is in use, only the current date is shown.